mobijoker/Cyber/_posts/en/2015-05-16-full-controling-the-asus-router-via-command-line.md

 If you don't see the program that you need then you can download it from internet (or create it by cross compiling) and put in the temp directory (`/tmp/`).
 Also you can download full BusyBox from official website (<a href="http://www.busybox.net" target="_blank">http://www.busybox.net</a>) and put it in the temp directory (`/tmp/`).
 But, how I write above, after the reboot everything will be like before and new files will be deleted.

-For example, in my router built-in BusyBox (v1.13.4) doesn't contain editor "vi" or "nano".
+For example, in my router built-in BusyBox (v1.13.4) doesn't contain editor `vi` or `nano`.

 ### NVRAM

 And now about the its features of which I wrote above.
 All the settings of the router (settings editable through a web interface, user settings, startup scripts) are stored in nonvolatile memory - NVRAM (Non Volatile Random Access Memory).
-There is a special command to work with this memory - "flash".
+There is a special command to work with this memory - `flash`.
 The `flash` is already installed in original firmware.

 Run it without any arguments to see all options: